top of page

 Peripheral shutdown, pin states, reverse current protection

-Pro Tip: Use tools like Joulescope or Nordic’s Power Profiler Kit to visualize consumption over time.
+Pro Tip: Tools like Joulescope and Nordic Power Profiler Kit II help visualize microamp-level consumption during real workloads.

 Voltage Regulation: The Silent Killer